scastiel/protonmail-export/README.md

 # Export your ProtonMail e-mails

+> **Disclaimer: this repository is not maintained anymore!
+Now [ProtonMail Bridge](https://protonmail.com/bridge/) is is easiest way to export all your e-mails using IMAP.**

 [ProtonMail](https://protonmail.com/) does not provide (yet) a way to export your e-mails, like an IMAP access or any export option.
 That would be very nice, for several usages:

 - back up your e-mails, in case of a massive nuclear explosion near ProtonMail's servers;